ninjajoe9/EC601-LoRa-IoT/README.md

 **Step 2: Configure Heltec boards**

-Use this wiring diagram to attach and LED and a momentary push button to all Nodes in your mesh
+Use this wiring diagram to attach and LED and a momentary push button to all Nodes in your network.

+(*WARNING:* ENSURE YOU ATTACH THE ANTENNA to the u.FL connector before powering on the board.
+Failure to do so can cause damage to the board and may result in inability to use for LoRa radio communication.)

 ::INSERT DIAGRAM HERE::
 ![Diagram]()